k-l-lambda/k-l-lambda.github.io/source/_drafts/cube-algebra.md

 ## Motivation

 Canonical Rubik's Cube solver algorithm<sup>[1]</sup> constructs cube state from face colors and a lot of permutation rules.
 That may waste too many coding :)
+Face color is merely appearance, cubies' orientation is essential.
-Since Rubik's Cube seems already been used as the avatar of group theory (check this [wikipedia entry](https://en.wikipedia.org/wiki/Group_theory)), it's better to clarify all details of the cube rotation group structure, and constrct the whole Rubik's Cube representations based on cubies' orientation.
+Since Rubik's Cube seems already been used as the avatar of group theory (check this [wikipedia entry](https://en.wikipedia.org/wiki/Group_theory)), it's better to clarify all details of the cube rotation group structure, and construct the whole Rubik's Cube representations based on cubies' orientation.

-Regardless of Rubik's Cube, orthogonal rotation in 3D space is usual and connected with interesting problems. e.g. how to quickly tell if 2 orthogonal [Euler angles](https://en.wikipedia.org/wiki/Euler_angles) are the same rotation, purely by algebra without experiment?
+Regardless of Rubik's Cube, orthogonal rotation in 3D space is usual and connected with interesting problems.
+E.g. how to quickly tell if 2 orthogonal [Euler angles](https://en.wikipedia.org/wiki/Euler_angles) are the same rotation, purely by algebra without experiment?
-[Quaternion calculus](https://en.wikipedia.org/wiki/Quaternion) may be the short answer, but when you do that, irrational numbers are inevitable, and that seems wasting and precise problematic.
+[Quaternion calculus](https://en.wikipedia.org/wiki/Quaternion) may be a short answer, but when you do that, irrational numbers are inevitable, and that seems wasting and precise problematic.

+Programmers prefer easy implementation, which based on a set of simple representation and rules applied to them.
+No float numbers, no redundancy.
-All you need is a multiplication table, and the table is highly symmetric, so let's analyze the group structure.
+All you need is a multiplication table, and the table is highly symmetric, so let's begin from analyzing the **R**<sup>3</sup> orthogonal rotation group structure.

 ## Quaternion space half reduction